Fsoft-AIC/Open-Vocabulary-Affordance-Detection-using-Knowledge-Distillation-and-Text-Point-Correlation/README.md

 # [ICRA 2024] Open-Vocabulary Affordance Detection using Knowledge Distillation and Text-Point Correlation

-Official code for the IROS 2023 paper "Open-Vocabulary Affordance Detection using Knowledge Distillation and Text-Point Correlation".
+Official code for the ICRA 2024 paper "Open-Vocabulary Affordance Detection using Knowledge Distillation and Text-Point Correlation".

 Our paper is currently available at [this URL](https://arxiv.org/pdf/2309.10932).
 More information can be accessed via [our project page]().